Ken Griffey Jr.George Kenneth Griffey, Jr.

 The improbable win galvanized Seattle behind the Mariners, leading to the construction of the team’s new facility at Safeco Field.

 From 1996-99, Griffey was at his peak.
 He led the AL in home runs three times, hitting 56 in both 1997 and 1998 while falling just short of Maris’ mark.
-He was named the league’s Most Valuable Player in 1997, totaling an astounding 393 bases while also leading the loop in runs (125) and RBI (147).
+He was named the American League’s Most Valuable Player in 1997, totaling an astounding 393 bases while also leading the loop in runs (125) and RBI (147).